 The following words from Elder O. A. Olsen, will tell something about the work there.
-It is his
+It is his letter to our conference paper, "The Missionary Worker:"-

 "Pontypridd is located in the coal district, and has a population of about 35,000.